axkent/Launch-Metrics/README.md

-# Closeread Project: Reviewing Launch Angle Metrics in the 2024 Dodgers-Padres Playoff Series
+# Closeread Project: Launch Angle Metrics in a Baseball Series

 ![](https://raw.githubusercontent.com/axkent/MLB_LaunchAngle/refs/heads/main/visualizations/READMEdemo.png?token=GHSAT0AAAAAAC3ULW5RJVVCAVA56IZBBIZEZ3JC54A)

 ## Overview
-This repository contains materials for my Closeread project, an analysis of the 2024 Dodgers-Padres playoff matchup.
+This repository contains materials for my [Closeread](https://closeread.dev/) project, an analysis of the 2024 Dodgers-Padres playoff matchup.
 The project includes:

 - A Closeread article that explores the series' launch angle metrics, with a particular focus on home runs.
+The Closeread extension must be installed to reproduce the article locally.
 - A Shiny app providing interactive visualizations and analysis of launch angle data.
 Most of the visualizations in the Closeread article were retrieved from the app.
 - Supporting data, a data retrieval script, and visualizations to build the article.